prosams/364final/README.md

-# 364final
+#Gassy
-Final project for SI 364 — Gassy
+Final project for SI 364

 IMPORTANT: This project has a .gitignore with an api key in it!
 It is housed in a file called goog_api_key.py.
 If this file is not within the rest of files, it won't work.